-It’s ok to not be able to answer these questions right away.
-Many spent their lives never actually tried to answer these questions at all.
+Of course, it’s ok to not be able to answer these questions right away.
+Many spent their lives never wanting to answer these questions at all.
 Some never found their true sense of direction until later in life.
-Everything has its own time, so no need to rush in for the answers.
+Everything has its own time, so no need to rush yourself for the answers.
 However, to help you find your sense of direction.
 Here are some suggestions:

 - Don’t Overthink.
 Just Explore.
 The benefit of being lost is that it forces you to explore.
 So take this opportunity to learn more about yourself and find what it is that you truly believe in.
 Learn something new.
 Meet new and inspiring people.
 Learn from them how they succeed and get to where they are.
 Make drastic changes in life.
 Live life differently from what you used to.
 Just like when you are lost in a middle of a jungle.
 You probably need to try different routes before gaining some idea of which direction might be lead you to your destination.
 So get exploring both inside and outside.
-And do your best to not to do it out of fear, but out of joy.
+Give yourself time and do it out of joy.

 - Simplify.
 The reason why we are confused about life might because we have too many wants–some not what we actually want, some contradicts with another.
 Having too much wants make our lives become too difficult and complicated to manage.
 And when happen when we have too much to think about? we freeze.
-As a rule of thumb, a simple life always lead to happiness.
+As a rule of thumb, a simple life is a happy life.
 So find whatever that matters to you most and let go of others which are not.
 In this way, you have a clearer sense of the direction which you want to head toward.

 - Revisit Your Inner Drive.
 If you are feeling lost then you must have known what it was like to not be lost.
 Revisit your past when you feel sure of life or when you felt you have a sense of purpose.
 This could be helpful in getting you back on track.

 When we are lost it is difficult to know what to do first, how to prioritize life or what we should or should not do.
+And sometimes even if we know what to do we don’t do them.
 However, there is one thing we know for sure: if we give up and stay exactly where we are or do the exact same thing as we have always been doing then there is no hope.

 What we need when we are lost is to take action to change.
-Again, it does not need to be perfect but it just has to be something which improves our life.
+Again, these changes do not need to be perfect but they just have to be something–something that proves to ourselves that we’ve done something to try to improve our life.